blaire101/data-warehouse-solutions/README.md

 ## 3. ToB Business - Cross-border E-commerce Collection and Payment

+> Background:
+>
-> Background: Under the standard collection model, Shopee currently only supports local settlement of sales proceeds—meaning funds from sold goods can only be settled into local overseas bank accounts.
-However, for **cross-border sellers**, it is not feasible to open overseas bank accounts.
+> - Under the standard collection model, Shopee currently only supports local settlement of sales proceeds—meaning funds from sold goods can only be settled into local overseas bank accounts.
+> - However, for **cross-border sellers, it is not feasible to open overseas bank accounts**.
 As a result, sellers face challenges in **receiving payments and accessing their earnings freely**.

 Provide offshore accounts (Shopee official wallet) and **fund repatriation** services `[riːˌpætriˈeɪʃən]` for Shopee cross-border sellers based in Mainland China, Hong Kong, and South Korea.

+Tencent Pay is great at getting money back to China and distributing it efficiently.

 ```mermaid
 graph TD